kawsarabdisalan/PLP-4/README.md

 ```

 # If-Else If- Else:
 The last conditional for C++ is if-else if- else.
-This will allow you to give responses to the user if the first condition is true, and if it is not, if another condition is true, and finally if none are true, a statement if it is false.
+This will allow you to give responses to the user if the first condition is true, and if it is not, it will look at the second condition (else if),  and finally if none are true, it will print out a statement.
 Below is the syntax:
 You can put in as many else if as you would like.
 ```
 if (condition){